 This course is taught as a hybrid to create an environment where students have a greater amount of time to reflect upon the issues and materials discussed and demonstrate their reflection through thought-provoking, soundly developed arguments.

-345.001 Black Writers in America MWF 10:00-10:50 CRN: 21662
+345.001 Black Writers in America MWF 10:00-10:50 CRN: 21568

-395.001 Literature & Film: Adaptations MW 3:00-4:15 CRN: 21710
+395.001 Gothic Literature & The Horror Film MW 3:00-4:15 CRN: 21592

 Film Screenings T 4:00-6:00

-This course may substitute for 3 hours of your upper-division American OR British Literature requirements as long as you have not already used a substitution in the respective area; ask your advisor if you qualify!
+This course may substitute for 3 hours of upper-division American OR British Literature requirements as long as you have not already used a substitution in the respective area; ask your advisor if you qualify!

-425.001 Advanced Grammar TR 2:30-3:45 CRN: 21766
+425.001 Advanced Grammar TR 2:30-3:45 CRN: 21626

 English Grammar in a Culturally Diverse America

 Advanced Grammar focuses on the system and pattern of American English at the word and sentence levels.
-We’ll look closely at the specific elements in basic sentence patterns and parts of speech in formal usage in our current cultural context of language diversity and digital communication.
-We’ll examine those elements of grammar that remain foundational as English continues to evolve, as all languages do.
-We will also look at grammar from a rhetorical perspective, particularly at the role it plays in establishing a writer’s/speaker’s ethos and in communicating effectively to any audience.
+We’ll look closely at the specific elements in basic sentence patterns and parts of speech in formal usage, in our current cultural context of language diversity and digital communication.
+We’ll examine those elements of grammar that remain foundational as English evolves, as all languages do.
+We will also look at grammar from a rhetorical perspective, particularly its role in establishing a writer’s/speaker’s ethos and in communicating effectively to any audience.

-Our central textbook will be Understanding English Grammar.
+Our central textbook will be Understanding English Grammar, 10th edition.
 Selected essays, stories, and articles can further help us to critique the role of grammatical evolution in a community’s or individual’s growth and empowerment.
-Teaching grammar, and considering the impact of increased grammatical awareness on our own writing, will be woven throughout the entire course.
+Grammar-centered exercises, quizzes, and short reflective essays will be assigned throughout the semester.
+A final course research paper and presentation, along with a final exam, will be required for completion of this course.
+Teaching grammar and considering the importance of increased grammatical awareness in fields such as editing and publishing—as well as in our own writing—will be woven throughout the entire course.

-494.001 Internship in English by Arrangement CRN: 21771
+494.001 Internship in English by Arrangement CRN: 21630

 The Internship in English is an opportunity for students to gain experience in the use of both written and oral communications in the world of work.
 This internship is not monetarily compensated.
 Course performance is based on an agreement between the interning student and the Chair of the Department of English and Modern Foreign Languages.
 The student will submit a portfolio of work to be evaluated.
 See the UT Martin Catalog for further information.

-499-001 Capstone (1 credit hour) T 9:30-10:45 CRN: 21732
+499-001 Capstone (1 credit hour) T 9:30-10:45 CRN: 21605